FeralAI/o2ptweaks.app/docs/EZROOT.md

 > NOTE: The `.img` file that doesn't receive a patch will be removed from the app data folder since it's not required to flash root access.

-### Step 4 - Flash Patch
+### Step 5 - Flash Patch

 <img src="images/userguide-ezroot-step4.png" style="width: 480px">

-Once one of the `.img` files is patched, the **Flash patch** option will appear.
+Once one of the `.img` files is patched, the **Flash patch** option will be enabled.
 Tapping this button will first prompt to confirm the flash step:

 <img src="images/userguide-ezroot-step4a.png" style="width: 480px">

 Once confirmed a flash status popup will show and the process will begin.
 This step is very quick, finishing in just a few seconds.
 The device will then reboot.

-### Step 5 - Complete Magisk Installation
+### Step 6 - Complete Magisk Installation

 After rebooting from the flash step, open the Magisk application and you'll be prompted to complete setup: